- GET STARTED

 The application process will begin July 11, starting with commuter students.
 Each subsequent group’s permits will go on sale at 9 a.m. per the schedule on the parking website.

-We invite you to participate in the Graduate School’s New Student Online Orientation which will open the week of January 11, 2022.
-New students can access the orientation content through their D2L account.
-D2L is Marquette University's learning management system.
+We invite you to participate in the Graduate School’s New Student Online Orientation.
+You can access your assigned orientation through D2L, Marquette University’s learning management system.

 *NOTE: International students must also attend a mandatory New International Student Orientation, coordinated by the Office of International Education.